defsteph/EPiFocalPoint/README.md

 ### Release 1.1.1
 1. Added support for .NET 4.6 and 4.5.2
 2. Updated module.config to be created if not existing in target project

+### Release 1.2.0
+1. Added an interface if inheritance isn't an option.
+2. Added support for CMS 10.